epics-containers/epics-containers.github.io/docs/reference/glossary.md

 # Glossary

-(ec-services-repo)=
+(services-repo)=
-## ec-services repository
+## services repository

-A repository that contains the definitions for a group of IOC and service instances that are deployed in a Kubernetes cluster.
+A repository that contains the definitions for a group of IOCs instances and other services.
 The grouping of instances is up to the facility.
 At DLS the instances are grouped by beamline for beamline IOCs.
-Accelerator IOC groupings are by location or by technical domain as appropriate.
+Accelerator IOC groupings by technical domain as appropriate.

+epics-containers supports two kinds of services repositories:

+- **Kubernetes** services repositories.
+These are for deployment into a Kubernetes cluster.
+Each repositoriy contains a set of **Helm Charts** all of which will deploy into a single namespace in a single Kubernetes Cluster.
+- **Local Machine** services repositories.
+These are for deployment to a local machine using docker-compose.
+Each repository contains a set *compose.yaml* files that describe how to deploy a set of services to the local machine.
+These could potentially be used for production at a facility which does not use Kuberentes, but are primarily for development, testing and the earlier tutorials in this documenttation.

 (edge-containers-cli)=
 ## edge-containers-cli

 A Python command line tool for the developer that runs *outside* of containers.
-It provides features for deploying and managing service and IOC instances within an [](ec-services-repo).
+It provides simple features for and monitoring and managing and IOC instances within a [](services-repo).

 So named 'edge' containers because these services all run close to the hardware.
 Uses the command line entry point `ec`.